mukhtar-github/beginners-guide-to-react/setup/setup.md

 Here we have an app that's managing a 'Pokémon' name state, and then we're rendering out a form, and we're rendering an input.
 Every time we submit our form, we're going to update the 'Pokémon' name to whatever the user typed in the input.
 When this is re-rendered, we're going to render the 'Pokémon' info with that 'Pokémon' name, and then the 'Pokémon' info should render our information based on that 'Pokémon'.

+If we type in 'Pikachu', then we should request in formation for 'Pikachu'.
+We need to get that information by fetching it from a server.
+We have this helper function here called 'fetch Pokémon' that creates a 'Pokémon GraphQL query'.
+Then we're using Window.fetch to fetch this public API that has 'Pokémon' information.
+We're making a post.
+We have our proper headers to accept JSON then we serialize and we specify our body is a JSON stringified version of our query.
+The variables for our query which is the name of the 'Pokémon'.

 ```javascript
 function PokemonInfo({pokemonName}) {
   return <div>Need to request info for: {pokemonName}</div>